Full-Text Search

 Most tokenizers support additional parameters in addition to the common ones mentioned above.

-# simplestemwhitespace tokenizers
+# simplestemwhitespaceicu tokenizers

 Parameter Name Type Default Value Description